alicerossii/305091/README.md

   - **Average linkage**
   - Silhouette score: ***0.743***

-- To improve visualization without losing too much on the silhouette score, we explored different settings.
+- To improve visualization without losing too much on the silhouette score, we explored different settings, trying to plot all the different results with number of clusters=3.
+Even if the best result with 3 clusters would have been with linkage=average because it gives us a silhouette score of 0,563, visually it was not the best option.
+So we chose the ward linkage even if it has a lower silhouette score.

 - Final result:
   - **3 clusters**